Biswajit Bhattacharya

-Biswajit Bhattacharya is a retired Indian professional footballer and football manager.
-He most recently managed Calcutta Football League club Calcutta Customs and is the current head coach of West Bengal football team.
+Biswajit Bhattacharya is a retired Indian football manager and former footballer who serves as the head coach of the Bengal Super League club North Bengal United.
+He also managed the Calcutta Football League club Calcutta Customs and also serves as the head coach of the West Bengal football team.

 Playing career

 East Bengal

 Bhattacharya played as a striker in the India national football team and played for both the Calcutta Football League clubs East Bengal and Mohun Bagan.
 In 1985, he won Federation Cup with East Bengal and went on to play at the 1985–86 Asian Club Championship in Saudi Arabia.
 Managed by P. K. Banerjee, East Bengal was part of Central Asia Zone, and the tournament was named "Coca-Cola Cup" where they defeated multiple teams to win it.
 In the opener against New Road Team of Nepal, they earned a massive 7–0 win, where Bhattacharya netted four goals.
 They also defeated Dhaka Abahani 1–0, thrashed Club Valencia of Maldives 9–0 (the biggest margin of victory by an Indian team over any foreign opponents).